All Episodes

 Okay, now you see what we can do.

-You see what we can do, you see the political pressure we can bring to this league.
+You see the political pressure we can bring to this league.

-A lot of people say this and they say it trying to make themselves feel better.
+A lot of people say this, and they say it trying to make themselves feel better.

 I actually believe it.

-I believe things happen for a reason, and I believe that there is good in everything.
+And I believe that there is good in everything.

 And given what I have learned since in the past 24 hours, not only do I maintain I didn't lose anything, I think I have been spared a whole bunch of future grief down the road.